+Other notes

-2 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+1 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 27 was in force.
 It reads as follows:

 27. Repeal

 (1) The Agriculture and Related Resources Protection Act 1976 is repealed on a day to be fixed by proclamation.